Weimar Germany and Brexit Britain

 31st May 2017

 Professor Austin Harrington is Associate Professor of Sociology at the University of Leeds.
-He has recently published a book entitled “German Cosmopolitan Social Thought and the Idea of the West: Voices from Weimar” and will be discussing his ideas at this conference.
+He has recently published a book entitled “German Cosmopolitan Social Thought and the Idea of the West: Voices from Weimar”

 A note from Professor Harrington: